Zoë Quinn: Other projects

 Quinn created the Game Developer Help List, designed to bring experienced game developers and novice developers into contact with one another.
 In 2014, Quinn intended to be part of the canceled YouTube reality television show codenamed "Game_Jam", which was meant to bring together a number of prominent indie game developers.

 In 2015, Quinn served as a narrative design consultant for Loveshack Entertainment's iOS game Framed.
 As of 2014, Quinn was also working on a full motion video game starring Greg Sestero.

 In 2015, Quinn wrote a chapter for Videogames for Humans, a book about games made using the Twine tool.
 Quinn also contributed a chapter to the book The State of Play: Sixteen Voices on Video Games, detailing their experiences making Depression Quest and the subsequent harassment they faced.
 In 2015, Quinn appeared in the documentary GTFO.
 They also wrote a scenario for "Widow's Walk", an expansion for Betrayal at House on the Hill, released in 2016.

 In September 2016, Quinn was reported to be working with erotica author Chuck Tingle on a full motion dating sim under the working title "Project Tingler".
 The game was finally named "Kickstarted in the Butt: A Chuck Tingle Digital Adventure" and a Kickstarter campaign was started in October 2016 asking for $69,420 to fund the project.
 The game raised over $85,000 from 2,450 backers weeks later.
-In January 2018, Quinn's role as Narrative Designer at Heart Machine's upcoming game Solar Ash Kingdom was also announced.
+In January 2018, Quinn's role as Narrative Designer at Heart Machine's upcoming game Solar Ash was also announced.

 In June 2018, Quinn's career as a comics writer started with the announcement of their work with illustrator Robbi Rodriguez on DC Vertigo's Goddess Mode, which became one of the last comics released under the Vertigo label.
 In July 2019, their participation in the upcoming issues of IDW Publishing's The Addams Family: The Bodies Issue and Marvel's Fearless was announced.

 Quinn has additionally worked on Fez, Jazzpunk, and They Bleed Pixels.

 Quinn is interested in human enhancement and has implanted an NTAG216 NFC chip in the back of their hand that can be programmed to perform various functions.
 Their first use of the chip was to load it with the download code for the game Deus Ex.
 Quinn also has a magnetic implant in their left ring finger.